NataliaVelasquez18/credit-risk/README.md

 The purpose of this study is to build several machine learning models employing different techniques and compare them to recommend whether PureLending should use them to predict credit risk.

-## Executive summary

-* here

 ## Overview of Approach

-In the study, credit card customer data is used.
-Python and Scikit-learn library were used to predict credit risk.
+* Scikit-learn, a python library was used to built several classification models to help us predict credit risk.
+Then, the best performing one was selected.

-Logistic Regression and Decision Trees methods were used to train the model.
-Resampling and ensemble techniques were used  to address imbalanced data when building the models.
+* Ensemble and resample methods were used when building the models.

-For the resampling technique Credit card customer data is oversampled using the RandomOverSampler and SMOTE algorithms, and undersampled using the ClusterCentroids algorithm.
-Also, a combinatorial approach is presented including over- and undersampling using the SMOTEENN algorithm.

-For the ensemble technique, the  BalancedRandomForestClassifier and EasyEnsembleClassifier were used.

-Balanced Accuracy Score, recall, and precision are interpreted to compare among the six machine learning models and recommend wheter or not the can be used to predict credit risk.
+* Accuracy Score, recall, precision, and F1 socre are interpreted to compare among the six machine learning models and recommend whether or not we can use one to predict credit risk.

 ## Results